Lynx (constellation): Characteristics

-Notable features
+Features

 Stars

 English astronomer Francis Baily gave a single star a Bayer designation—Alpha Lyncis—while Flamsteed numbered 44 stars, though several lie across the boundary in Ursa Major.
 Overall, there are 97 stars within the constellation's borders brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)

 The brightest star in this constellation is Alpha Lyncis, with an apparent (visual) magnitude of 3.14.
 It is an orange giant of spectral type K7III located 203 ± 2 light-years distant from Earth.
 Around twice as massive as the Sun, it has exhausted the hydrogen at its core and has evolved away from the main sequence.
 The star has swollen to about 55 times the Sun's radius and is emitting roughly 673 times the luminosity of the Sun.
 The stellar atmosphere has cooled, giving it a surface temperature of 3,880 K. The only star with a proper name is Alsciaukat (from the Arabic for thorn), also known as 31 Lyncis, located 380 ± 10 light-years from Earth.
 This star is also an evolved giant with around twice the Sun's mass that has swollen and cooled since exhausting its core hydrogen.
 It is anywhere from 59 to 75 times as wide as the Sun, and 740 times as luminous.
 Alsciaukat is also a variable star, ranging in brightness by 0.05 magnitude over 25 to 30 days from its baseline magnitude of 4.25.